Lukaku to miss Milan derby

 Reports in Italy have suggested Lukaku could be out for a longer period of 20 days, which would mean missing further clashes against Torino and Udinese in Serie A and Viktoria Plzen in the Champions League.

-Inter have picked up six points from their opening three league matches, beating Lecce and Spezia before defeat to Lazio on Friday.
+Inter has picked up six points from its opening three league matches, beating Lecce and Spezia before defeat to Lazio.